mkdocstrings/griffe/docs/guide/users/recommendations/python-code.md

 def function(): ...
 ```

-Most Python linting tools allow to forbid the use of wildcard imports.
+Most Python linting tools allow you to forbid the use of wildcard imports.

 ## Prefer canonical imports